shrinerb/shrine/README.md

 uploaded_file.download { |tempfile| tempfile.read }
 ```

-It also implements the IO-like interface that conforms to Shrine's IO
+It also implements the IO-like interface that conforms to Shrine's [IO
-abstraction, which allows it to be uploaded again to other storages.
+abstraction][io abstraction], which allows it to be uploaded again to other
+storages.

 ```rb
 uploaded_file.read   # returns content of the uploaded file